Cthuulhaa/tiebenn/docs/installation.rst

 .. note::

-   Of course you can modify and comment out those packages you will not need.
+   You are free to modify or comment-out those packages you will not need.

 Installing NonLinLoc and setting paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NonLinLoc must be individually compiled to make sure it is compatible with the machine where TieBeNN will be running.
-First we will create the directory ``<tiebenn_directory>/utils/nonlinloc`` and within it, we clone the NonLinLoc repository:
+*(Follow these steps in case NonLinLoc is not installed)* NonLinLoc must be individually compiled to make sure it is compatible with the machine where TieBeNN will be running.
+First we will create a convenient directory to install NonLinLoc and within it, we clone the NonLinLoc repository:

 .. code-block:: bash

-   mkdir -p <some_convenient_directory>/nonlinloc
+   mkdir -p <some_convenient_directory>
-   cd <some_convenient_directory>/nonlinloc
+   cd <some_convenient_directory>

    git clone https://github.com/ut-beg-texnet/NonLinLoc.git